phred/goStatic/README.md

 Go for it, take my changes and make your own remix.
 What you do with that code is up to you.
 I'm not going to add any features that aren't related to making my webspace cooler.

-I'm planning to delete or remix features I don't need such as:
- * Specify custom response headers per path and filetype [(info)](./docs/header-config.md)

 ## Features
  * A fully static web server embedded in a `SCRATCH` image